 More importantly, though, dry practice may also result in injury.
 If you have any kids in the house, then please do not dry fire!

-Even if you itch to dry fire, just do not do it.
-Your bow may break or even explode.
+The main reason to avoid dry firing is that your bow may break or even explode.
 Instead, prepare a target and fire an arrow into it.
 To conclude:

 - Use Arrows - if you really want to test (or just feel) the bow string tension, then please have an arrow handy.
 Please make sure to use arrows of the similar length or weight.
 Remember - instead of dry firing, fire into a target.
 Stay safe!